ackwell/ackwell.github.io/_posts/2024-07-22-search-journey.md

 the ingestion phase, previously a minute or two at most, stretched on. growing tired and excitement fading, i went to bed for the night.

-when i woke up, the ingestion was still going. the database files had swelled well beyond 500mb each. this was not not what i'd hoped for.
+when i woke up, the ingestion was still going. the database files had swelled well beyond the size of the original dataset. this was not not what i'd hoped for.

-i started looking into optimisations - how could i minimise the write time? while researching, i also asked around a little. a friend's message caught my eye.
+i started looking into optimisations - how could i minimise the write time? write-ahead logging seemed promising, but i was unsure about how to tune the checkpointing. while researching, i also asked around a little. a friend's message caught my eye.

 > sounds like you want a virtual table, not sure how hard would it be to implement one tho
 > all I know is they exist